GatoGraphQLForWordPress/gatographql-dist/readme.txt

 For instance, you can execute a query that replaces "https://my-old-domain.com" with "https://my-new-domain.com" in the content of all posts (even within Gutenberg block properties).

-Check recipe [Site migrations](https://gatographql.com/recipes/site-migrations/) to learn how to do this.
+Check tutorial lesson [Site migrations](https://gatographql.com/tutorial/site-migrations/) to learn how to do this.

-= How to translate the content in my site using Gato GraphQL? =

-The [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation) gives you all the tools needed to create a GraphQL query that extracts text properties from Gutenberg blocks, translates them to another language using the Google Translate API, and then stores the post's content back to the database.

-Check recipes [Translating block content in a post to a different language](https://gatographql.com/recipes/translating-block-content-in-a-post-to-a-different-language/) for a thorough explanation on how to do this, and [Bulk translating block content in multiple posts to a different language](https://gatographql.com/recipes/bulk-translating-block-content-in-multiple-posts-to-a-different-language/) on how to do it in bulk.

-= How do I execute multiple GraphQL queries in a single request? =

-The [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution/) extension allows you to combine multiple GraphQL queries into a single one and execute them all in a single request.

-Multiple Query Execution is particularly useful when a first query "mutates" data (eg: it creates a new post), and then a second query needs to fetch data from that mutated entity.
-As both queries will be executed in a single request, the latency will be lower, and your users will wait less time when interacting with your site.
-Check recipe [Duplicating a blog post](https://gatographql.com/recipes/duplicating-a-blog-post/) for an example.

-Multiple Query Execution can also help you connect to an external API, retrieve data from it, and do something with that data, all within a single request.
-Check out recipe [Creating an API gateway](https://gatographql.com/recipes/creating-an-api-gateway/) for an example.

 = Can Persisted Queries be used as webhooks? =

 Yes they can, because Persisted Queries are exposed under their own URL, they can extract the payload data, and then do something with that data (update a post, add a comment, send a notification, etc).

-Check recipe [Interacting with external services via webhooks](https://gatographql.com/recipes/interacting-with-external-services-via-webhooks/) to learn how to do this.
+Check tutorial lesson [Interacting with external services via webhooks](https://gatographql.com/tutorial/interacting-with-external-services-via-webhooks/) to learn how to do this.

-= How do I use Gato GraphQL to interact with external services? =
+= Can I use Gato GraphQL to interact with external services? =

-The [HTTP Client](https://gatographql.com/extensions/http-client/) extension adds fields to the GraphQL schema to fetch data from any webserver (while providing special support to connect to REST and GraphQL APIs).

-Check recipe [Retrieving data from an external API](https://gatographql.com/recipes/retrieving-data-from-an-external-api/) to learn about all the available "HTTP client" fields, and examples on how to use them.
+Yes, you can.
+Check tutorial lesson [Retrieving data from an external API](https://gatographql.com/tutorial/retrieving-data-from-an-external-api/) to see examples on how to do this.

-= How do I execute GraphQL queries internally within my application? =

-The [Internal GraphQL Server](https://gatographql.com/extensions/internal-graphql-server/) extension installs a private GraphQL server, to be invoked via PHP code.

-Check recipe [DRY code for blocks in Javascript and PHP](https://gatographql.com/recipes/dry-code-for-blocks-in-javascript-and-php/) for an example on fetching data to render Gutenberg blocks on the server-side.

-= How can Gato GraphQL help automate tasks? =

-The [Automation](https://gatographql.com/extensions/automation/) extension triggers an action hook when a GraphQL query is resolved (whether it was executed via a public or private endpoint, or internally via the [Internal GraphQL Server](https://gatographql.com/extensions/internal-graphql-server/) extension) that you can hook into to execute some custom functionality (and even other GraphQL queries).

-This way, you can react to events and do something about them.
-For instance, whenever a new post is added on the site, you can send a notification by email.
-Check recipe [Sending a notification when there is a new post](https://gatographql.com/recipes/sending-a-notification-when-there-is-a-new-post/) to learn how to do this.

-The Automation extension also provides integration with WP-Cron, allowing you to schedule the execution of GraphQL queries, every some period of time.

-For instance, you can retrieve data daily and send yourself a summary via email.
-Check recipe [Sending a daily summary of activity](https://gatographql.com/recipes/sending-a-daily-summary-of-activity/) to learn how to do this.

 = How can Gato GraphQL synchronize content across sites? =

 We can create GraphQL queries that fetch content from a site, and import that content into another site.
-Check recipe [Importing a post from another WordPress site](https://gatographql.com/recipes/importing-a-post-from-another-wordpress-site/) to learn how to do this.
+Check tutorial lesson [Importing a post from another WordPress site](https://gatographql.com/tutorial/importing-a-post-from-another-wordpress-site/) to learn how to do this.

 You can even synchronize content across a network of sites, such as from an upstream to multiple downstreams.
-Check recipe [Distributing content from an upstream to multiple downstream sites](https://gatographql.com/recipes/distributing-content-from-an-upstream-to-multiple-downstream-sites/) which explains how to do this.
+Check tutorial lesson [Distributing content from an upstream to multiple downstream sites](https://gatographql.com/tutorial/distributing-content-from-an-upstream-to-multiple-downstream-sites/) which explains how to do this.

 == Screenshots ==